Declipsonator/Useful-Python-Scripts/README.md

 # Useful Python Scripts

 This is a collection of random Python scripts that I've written to make my life easier.
-The only script currently in this repository is "debloat_desktop.py".
 <br/>
 ### debloat_desktop